Main Subject Voice Jazz & Pop 2

 Module summary

 This module is intended to widen students' knowledge and abilities, emphasizing the development of professional skills in the broadest sense of the word.
 In addition, the study and design of sounds and their relevant applications feature prominently as a topic of discussion.
-Furthermore, particular attention is paid to the development of the student's individual taste in music.
+Furthermore, particular attention is paid to the development of the student's personal artistic vision.
 In addition, students work on their understanding and use of increasingly complex musical structures.

 Physiology is part of this module.
 It explores the anatomy and physiology of the voice and the respiratory system and vocal acoustics.
 Students will develop a theoretically grounded perspective on how the voice works and how this knowledge relates to their own practice as a singer and vocal teacher.
 This will help them understand their own voice practice better and also the different singing methods that are discussed in their methodology lessons.